Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions

-A fair estimate for the compatibility of a given model for different data sets is given by the parameter goodness of fit~\cite{Maltoni:2003cu,Maltoni:2002xd}.
+A fair estimate of the compatibility of a given model for different data sets is given by the goodness-of-fit parameter~\cite{Maltoni:2003cu,Maltoni:2002xd,Machado:2013xiy}.
 The parameter goodness of fit (PG) is defined as $\chi^2_{\rm PG}\equiv \chi^2_\mathrm{min}-\sum_k (\chi^2_k)_\mathrm{min}$, where $\chi^2_\mathrm{min}$ and $(\chi^2_k)_\mathrm{min}$ are the global minimum and the local minimum.
-It is illustrative to notice the p-values of the different scenarios in Table \ref{tab:analysis}.
-If the NSI contribution is absent, the p-value for NO is only $4\%$, which allows to exclude at $95\%$ C.L. the standard hypothesis for NO. On the other hand, IO is strongly favoured in this case.
-It clearly shows the nature of the present tension among the T2K and NO$\nu$A experiments, since each of them, individually, prefer NO. By including the NSI parameter the p-value for both NO and IO is close to each other with a slight preference for IO.
-Although it is not possible to define a preference for the neutrino mass ordering based on the combination of both experiments, the tension is lifted since NO is not disfavoured anymore.
+It is illustrative to notice the p-values of the different scenarios in Table~(\ref{tab:analysis}). \ac{As higher the p-value is, more compatible the two experiments are between each other.} \ac{If the \ac{CC-}NSI contribution is absent, the p-value for NO is $14\%$, while for IO it is $70\%$.
+It clearly shows the nature of the present tension between the T2K and NO$\nu$A experiments, as each of them, individually, prefers NO. By including the \ac{CC-}NSI parameter, the p-value for the NO case increases.
+Notice that for the $\epsilon_{e\mu}$ scenario, the minimum value for $\chi^{2}_{\rm min}$ occurs for NO for each experiment individually, as well as for their combination.
+Then it implies that the tension for the $\epsilon_{e\mu}$ scenario is lifted.
+For the $\epsilon_{\mu e}$ scenario, the tension is reduced compared to the standard oscillation case.}